Back behind the visor, better than ever

 The small group of Federation survivors who turn up throughout the campaign eventually cluster around a home base.
 When you do cross paths put in the open, the game uses those moments to give the mission a bit more structure and to remind you what’s at stake beyond Samus herself.

-At its best, the story is a steady mystery: learn what happened here, figure out why you were pulled in, and gather what you need to activate the Chrono Tower and get everyone off this planet.
+The story is an intriguing, steady mystery: learn what happened here, figure out why you were pulled in, and gather what you need to activate the Lamorn's Chrono Tower, which may hold the secret to getting everyone off this planet.

-Viewros is built around that familiar Metroidvania rhythm, and it stays satisfying because the upgrades feel purposeful.
-The Scan Visor is still your best friend for spotting details and chasing secrets, and Morph Ball routes keep turning “dead space” into real paths.
-What’s fresh is how Prime 4 folds in psychic-style abilities.
-You’re not just shooting switches anymore.
-You’re manipulating objects at range, steering attacks toward tricky targets, and using telekinetic control to solve puzzles in ways that feel natural for Samus in this setting.
+Viewros is built around the familiar Metroidvania formula, and it stays satisfying because the upgrades feel substantial.
+The Scan Visor is your go-to tool for spotting room details and finding secrets, and the Morph Ball routes keep turning small spaces into real paths.
+What’s fresh is how Metroid Prime 4 adds in psychic-style abilities.
+You’re not just shooting switches anymore, you’re also manipulating objects at range to solve puzzles in interesting new ways or using telekinesis to toss objects towards tricky targets.

-The other big shift is Sol Valley, a desert hub that links major areas together.
-It gives the world more breathing room, and Vi-O-La makes it fun to move through.
-The bike handles smoothly, it comes with boost options, and it turns travel into an active part of the game instead of downtime.
+The other big addition is Sol Valley, a desert hub that links major areas together.
+Your bike, called the Vi-O-La, makes it fun to move through as it handles smoothly and comes with boost options.
 I had a stretch where I hopped on Vi-O-La “just to head back,” and that detour turned into a full sweep of side paths and hidden pickups before I even remembered my original goal.

 Final Score: 9/10 - Amazing